 You can meet your needs for protein by eating a moderate amount of meat, fish, poultry, etc. Or, you can meet your protein needs by eating an enormous amount of low-protein, high-carb, high-fat processed food.

 Obviously, if you meet your protein/amino acids through high-quality protein sources, you’ll stop eating sooner, and consume fewer overall calories.
-For most of us, we have plenty of calories stored up to carry out our needs, but we don’t have enough amino acids, and we do need some essential fatty acids as well.

 When you eat protein first in your meal, you secrete hunger-reducing hormones that keep you on track with better choices the rest of the day.
 On the other hand, if you eat cereal and fruit, which has very little protein, you’ll be plagued by cravings all day long.